FermiDirak/Formulate/README.md

 Formulate is an ergonomic React Form library for building high preformance and expressive forms.

 Formulate abstracts away the complexities of error handling, validation, and state management via a powerful concept called **links**.
-Simply declare the shape of your form with its default values, and *link* the forms data with data entry fields.
+Simply declare the shape of your form with initial values, and *link* the forms data with data entry fields.
 Each form datum is directly _linked_ to a field, and the field takes care of handling all aspects of its linked data.

 ## Usage